About Jenkins CI

 - Ongoing building and testing - an easy-to-use continuous integration system, Jenkins lets you easily integrate changes to a software project and then automatically initiate a fresh build.
 By integrating changes as soon as they’re ready, you’ll find problems sooner, reduce integration conflicts and ensure you always have a working build.

 - Monitoring the execution of externally-run jobs - Jenkins schedules, monitors and manages externally-run jobs as well, such as cron jobs and procmail jobs and can even handle operations on a remote machine.
 The tool immediately informs you if something goes wrong, so you can fix the problem right away.

-CloudBees' own Kohsuke Kawaguchi is the primary developer of Jenkins; he created and fostered its large (and growing) open source community while he worked for Sun Microsystems.
+CloudBees’ own Kohsuke Kawaguchi is the primary developer of Jenkins; he created and fostered its large (and growing) open source community while he worked for Sun Microsystems.
 In 2010, Kohsuke started a company called InfraDNA aimed at supporting Jenkins, commercially.
-CloudBees acquired InfraDNA in November 2010 and, along with it, also acquired Kohsuke's considerable skills.
-Secondarily, the acquisition also brought InfraDNA's premium Jenkins product, Jenkins Enterprise by CloudBees, to CloudBees.
+CloudBees acquired InfraDNA in November 2010 and, along with it, also acquired Kohsuke’s considerable skills.
+Secondarily, the acquisition also brought InfraDNA’s premium Jenkins product, CloudBees Jenkins Enterprise, to CloudBees.

 The Jenkins user community is large and active.
-Jenkins boasts more than 500 open-source plug-ins to enhance its functionality.
-With such powerful and diverse functionality, the Bees believe Jenkins is becoming the hub of the new development lifecycle.
+Jenkins boasts more than 1,000 open-source plug-ins to enhance its functionality.
+With such powerful and diverse functionality, the Bees believe Jenkins is the hub of the trend to continuous delivery practices.